Articles Posted in Surgical Malpractice

 In order to have an actionable medical malpractice case in Chicago, Cook County or throughout Illinois, a doctor’s negligence has to cause or contribute to cause an injury.
 It doesn’t need to be the only cause, or nearest cause, but can be any cause which in part causes an injury or harm to a patient.

 Medical Malpractice is a highly technical practice area within the realm of personal injury law.
 Lawyers who concentrate on medical malpractice cases typically spend hundreds of thousands of dollars prosecuting their claims and often work on a contingency fee or percentage basis.
 Some examples of medical malpractice include obstetrical malpractice, failure to diagnose and/or treat cancer, surgical malpractice and nursing home abuse and neglect.
-At Goldberg & Goldberg we have represented the victims of medical malpractice for more then 40 years.
+At Goldberg & Goldberg, LLC we have represented the victims of medical malpractice for more then 40 years.

 Published on: